rokka-io/rokka-site/source/_references/operations.md

 #### Properties

 - `angle` (required): Number, between 0 and 360.
 The angle of rotation for the image.
 - `background_colour`: String.
 The hex code for the background colour.
-The default value is `000000`.
+The default value is `FFFFFF`.
 - `background_opacity`: Number, between 0 and 100.
 100 is fully opaque and 0 is fully transparent.
 The default value is 0.

 ### Sepia